apace100/origins-docs/docs/types/block_condition_types/command.md

 !!! caution

-    This entity condition type only operates on the <span style="color:goldenrod"><b>server-side</b></span>, meaning that it cannot be used in fields that are evaluated on the client-side.
+    This block condition type only operates on the <span style="color:goldenrod"><b>server-side</b></span>, meaning that it cannot be used in fields that are evaluated on the client-side.

 ### Fields